 Federal student loans are installment loans that don’t require borrowers to have a credit history or co-signer.

-Because 85% of consumers between the ages of 18-24 are considered credit invisible, according to the Consumer Federal Protection Bureau, student loans may be their first loan, as it can be difficult to qualify for other types of credit products.
-This makes sense, as consumers can’t even apply for a credit card until they are 18 years old.
+40% (approximately 10.4 million) of credit invisibles are under the age of 25, and since student loans may be their first loan, it can be challenging for them to qualify for other types of credit products, as consumers can’t apply for a credit card until they are 18 years old.

 “It’s typically harder to get other types of loans if you don’t have a credit history,” Liddell says.

-Student loans can help build your credit based on payment history.
-They also add to your credit mix.
+Student loans may help build your credit based on payment history.
+They could also add to your credit mix.

-For those who may have limited access to mainstream financial services, lending circles are a community-based financial tool that help those establish credit and increase their scores.
-The Mission Asset Fund and its nonprofit partners across the country offer lending circles, which reports payments to the three major credit bureaus (TransUnion, Equifax, Experian).
+For those with limited access to mainstream financial services, lending circles are a community-based financial tool that helps those establish credit and increase their scores.
+The Mission Asset Fund and its nonprofit partners across the country offer lending circles that report payments to the three major credit bureaus (TransUnion, Equifax, Experian).

 “People like lending circles because they’re helping others in need and everyone gets a payout,” Liddell says.

-Applicants provide proof of income and need a debt-to-income ratio below 50% to participate.
-They also complete a financial education curriculum.
-On average, Mission Asset Fund reported, credit scores of an evaluated group of participants increased by 168 points at the end of the loan.
+Applicants provide proof of income, a debt-to-income ratio below 50% to participate, and also complete a financial education curriculum.
+On average, Mission Asset Fund reported that credit scores of an evaluated group of participants increased by 168 points at the end of the loan.

 “It’s designed to help speed up the process of rebuilding credit, which can usually take 6 to 12 months of on-time payments,” Yates says.